The following professionals lent their expertise to this article:

 Typical Financial Aid Options for CNA Students

-The following section highlights various types of resources available to help finance your CNA education.
-We’ve also included at the bottom examples of several scholarship opportunities for qualifying CNA students.
+The following section highlights various types of resources to help finance your CNA education.
+We’ve also included examples of several scholarship opportunities for qualifying CNA students.
 Remember, you’re not limited to one type of aid; in fact, it’s in your interest to obtain funding from as many of these sources as possible.

 Federal Student Aid